timothylimyl/Vision-Backbone/readme.md

 Edit: Reference to integrating HRNetV2 for Segmentation in DeepLabV3Plus architecture can be found [HERE](https://github.com/timothylimyl/DeepLabV3Plus-Pytorch).

 ---
-### Pause and reflect

-A lot of advances has been made in designing the architectures of vision backbone, there are definitely a lot of improvements/ideas we can add onto the published networks in search for a better model like re-configuring standard convolutions and adding attention mechanism.
+## Future works

-My interest next up will looking at the fundamental architecture switch to Transformers and also looking at the potential of Neural Architecture Search (NAS).
+*19/11: Currently, I am looking at the fundamental architecture switch to Vision Transformers and also learning about the potential of Neural Architecture Search (NAS).*

 ---

-## Future works

-Nothing determined.
-I will write and code papers that I find interesting, novel and useful.

-[19/11: Of current interest]

-1. CBAM
+## Personal Reflection (Always Learning)

+A lot of advances has been made in designing the architectures of vision backbone, there are definitely a lot of improvements/ideas we can add onto the published networks in search for better models in terms of performance and speed.

+As of current readings, an AI Practitioner can improve vision backbones by:

+#### 1. Re-designing/designing network architectures

+Improve upon the current network that your company is using by changing the architecture.
+This can be done by integrating a bunch of different research ideas together or creating a novel connection.
+As current personal learning, you can:

+- **Add Attention Modules.** Attention modules like CBAM and SEBlock are just basically an intermediate module that can learn value of weights from 0 to 1 to recalibrate (multiply) the output of feature maps.
+It provides the network an internal capacity/capability to prioritise features, and it is learnable.

+- **Reconfigure/configure standard convolutions.** We can change the convolution layers to use other convolutions such as Depthwise Separable
+Convolutions and Dilated Convolutions.
+For example, we can select to change Block2-4 of ResNet Convolutions to Depthwise Separable and observe the change in performance (other variations of this experiment can be done).
+Configure standard convolutions to small filters (3x3), if your network is using a 7x7 kernel, it may be a good idea to stack three 3x3 kernels instead.

+- **Re-designing core network architecture.**  If your network is a single branch (all convolutions in series), try widening the network using the SAME branch (cardinality).
+Increasing cardinality has proven to improve the model performance more than increasing depth.
+You can also try widening using different/custom operations on each branch.
+Next, you can experiment with either adding or concatenating the features from different branch or even features from a different layer.

+- **Use SOTA activation functions.** Try more advanced activation functions other than ReLU and compare results.

-2. ResNest
+#### 2. Model Optimisation

-3. Swin Transformers
-4. RegNet (NAS vs NAD)
+- **Model Pruning**.

+- **Optimisation for specific hardware**.
+Ex: TensorRT for Nvidia GPUs.

+- **Quantisation**.
+Reduce model size, can be use for training (mixed precision training), can definitely be used for inference (fixed model on a lower precision, ex: FP32 -> FP16)

+- **Python to C++**.

+#### 3. Train appropriately

+- **Use good data augmentations**.

+- **Use good optimisers**.

+- **Use good learning schedulers**.

+- **Use appropriate loss functions**.